International Heritage Conventions, Treaties and Charters

 - Guidance on the Cultural Property (Armed Conflicts) Act 2017

-Formally known as the Convention on the Means of Prohibiting the Illicit Import, Export and Transfer of Ownership of Cultural Property (6), its signatories promise to legislate to prevent the trade in illegally obtained cultural objects.
-The UK signed the Convention in 2002 and then passed the Dealing in Cultural Objects (Offences) Act 2003 (7).
+Formally known as the Convention on the Means of Prohibiting the Illicit Import, Export and Transfer of Ownership of Cultural Property (ref.
+6), its signatories promise to legislate to prevent the trade in illegally obtained cultural objects.
+The UK signed the convention in 2002 and then passed the Dealing in Cultural Objects (Offences) Act 2003 (ref.
+7).

-Formally known as the European Landscape Convention (8), its signatories (including the UK) agree to recognise "landscapes" in law as "an expression of the diversity of their shared cultural and natural heritage, and a foundation of their identity".
+Formally known as the European Landscape Convention (ref.
+8), its signatories (including the UK) agree to recognise "landscapes" in law as "an expression of the diversity of their shared cultural and natural heritage, and a foundation of their identity".